git-aramirez/Todo1/README.md

 3) Register Products: this functionality allows to increase the number of products created.
 4) Add to cart: this functionality allows to add a product to the shopping cart

+# Important
+All products have one unit in the store!

 # Tools Development
 This project was developed using library React, HTML, CSS